-As the admin, to enable the temporarily allow sites feature
+As an admin, to enable the temporary allow sites feature:

 - Navigate to the Policy Editor.